-If you’re looking for a place to go with excellent wheelchair access, Melbourne is where you want to be.
+If you’re looking for wheelchair accessible places to travel to, Melbourne is where you want to be.
 It has a lot of tourist spots, and the best part is that the entire city is wheelchair friendly.
 So, you and your family can have fun and have less of a hassle.
 Here are a few things you can do and places to visit around Melbourne if you are confined to a wheelchair:

 The Eureka Skydeck in Melbourne, which is up 88 storeys high, offers patrons the best view of the city.
-Because the building is entirely accessible, you can roll through with ease, and take in the breathtaking vantage point of the city.
+The building is entirely accessible that you can roll through with ease, and take in the breathtaking vantage point of the city.
 If heights don’t bother you, or you want to conquer that fear, you can roll up to the glass floor edge and see the streets directly below you.

 City skylines are magnificent, but nothing will ever beat the beauty that nature has to offer.
 The next stop on your Melbourne itinerary is the Twelve Apostles.
 Located a few hours from the city, the drive is well worth the view of the Twelve Apostles.

 What’s great about the destination is that all the roads towards the viewing deck are paved.
 So, you’ll have no trouble getting your wheelchair through the deck.
 And if you’re travelling in a group, there are group tours specifically for disabled tourists, so you won’t have to worry.